ShiJbey/orrery/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Orrery is a fork of my other simulation Neighborly.
+Orrery is a variation of my other simulation Neighborly.
 This repo is basically a testbed for more radical deviations from Neighborly's design.
+It has been extremely helpful for experimentation and determining the final features for neighborly's v1.0.0 release.

 The largest change between Neighborly and Orrery is the representation of physical space.
 In Neighborly, characters move from one location to the next based on their